HadoopGenomics/Hadoop-BAM/README.txt

 Running under Hadoop
 ....................

+To use Hadoop-BAM under Hadoop, the easiest method is to use the jar that comes packaged with all dependencies via

+hadoop jar hadoop-bam-with-dependencies.jar

-To use Hadoop-BAM under Hadoop, the Picard .jar files (including the Commons JEXL .jar) need to be available.
-There are two alternative ways of accomplishing this.
-The most straightforward is to use the "-libjars" command line argument when running Hadoop-BAM, as follows:
+Alternatively, you can use the "-libjars" command line argument when running Hadoop-BAM to provide different versions of dependencies as follows:

    hadoop jar hadoop-bam.jar \
       -libjars sam-1.93.jar,picard-1.93.jar,variant-1.93.jar,tribble-1.93.jar,commons-jexl-2.1.1.jar

-The other way is to make sure that the Picard .jar files have been added to the HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh, along with any plugin .jar files that provide other commands.
-Then, you may run Hadoop-BAM simply with a command like:

-   hadoop jar hadoop-bam.jar
+Finally, all jar files can also be added to HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh.

-No matter which method is chosen, the command used should print a brief help message listing the Hadoop-BAM commands available.
+The command used should print a brief help message listing the Hadoop-BAM commands available.
 To run a command, give it as the first command-line argument.
 For example, the provided SAM/BAM sorting command, "sort":

-   hadoop jar hadoop-bam.jar sort
+   hadoop jar hadoop-bam-with-dependencies.jar sort

 This will give a help message specific to that command.